arneBersch/dmxCanvas/Readme.md

 * Audio player Objects

 ## Known Limitations
-* Some sACN features (unicast, priority, synchronization, universe discovery) are not implemented yet and will therefore not work
+* Some sACN features (unicast, synchronization) are not implemented yet and will therefore not work

 ## How to contribute
 Please DO NOT post feature requests.